VIDA-NYU/data-polygamy/README.md

 ### Preliminaries

+#### HDFS Directory

-The code assumes that the HDFS has the following structure:
+The code assumes that the HDFS home directory has the following structure:

     .
     +-- data/